gak/spark-submit-app-id-wrapper/README.md

 extract the appliation id from stderr.
 Once the application id is detected, it prints it to stderr, so that your calling script can process it.

+The log output is at the same time redirected to stdout, so you can still see what is happening if needed.

 The arguments to the app is your spark-submit command, e.g.:

 ```